-One dead and another hurt in shooting
+Man found shot dead outside Tube station

 A man has died and another man has been injured in a shooting in north-west London.

-The victim, believed to be in his thirties, was found with serious injuries outside Queensbury Tube station just after 21:00 BST on Tuesday and died at the scene.
+The victim, believed to be in his 30s, was found with serious injuries outside Queensbury Tube station just after 21:00 BST on Tuesday and died at the scene.

-The other man, aged in his 20s, is in hospital in a stable condition suffering from a gun shot wound.
+The other man, in his 20s, is in hospital in a stable condition suffering from a gunshot wound.

 Scotland Yard said officers were called to Cumberland Road in Edgware, where they found the two men.

-A crime scene remains in place on Cumberland Road and Essolado Way, where police say the attacks are believed to have taken place.
+A crime scene remains in place in Cumberland Road and Essoldo Way, where police say the attacks are believed to have taken place.

 No arrests have been made and officers are informing the victim's next-of-kin.